gvwilson/thirdbit/src/fiction/still-book/index.md

 "Is it all right?" the gargoyle asked.

 Still nodded.
-She didn't even have to look at it to know---she would have been able to tell the instant she touched it if it had been scratched or cracked.
+She didn't even have to look at it to know—she would have been able to tell the instant she touched it if it had been scratched or cracked.
 It was all right.